History of television: Germany

 Electromechanical broadcasts began in Germany in 1929, but were without sound until 1934.
 Network electronic service started on March 22, 1935, on 180 lines using telecine transmission of film, intermediate film system, or cameras using the Nipkow Disk.
 Transmissions using cameras based on the iconoscope began on January 15, 1936.
 The Berlin Summer Olympic Games were televised, using both all-electronic iconoscope-based cameras and intermediate film cameras, to Berlin and Hamburg in August 1936.
 Twenty-eight public television rooms were opened for anybody who did not own a television set.
 The Germans had a 441-line system on the air in February 1937, and during World War II brought it to France, where they broadcast from the Eiffel Tower.

 After the end of World War II, the victorious Allies imposed a general ban on all radio and television broadcasting in Germany.
 Radio broadcasts for information purposes were soon permitted again, but television broadcasting was allowed to resume only in 1948.

 In East Germany, the head of broadcasting in the Soviet occupation zone, Hans Mahler, predicted in 1948 that in the near future 'a new and important technical step forward in the field of broadcasting in Germany will begin its triumphant march: television.'
 In 1950, the plans for a nationwide television service got off the ground, and a Television Centre in Berlin was approved.
 Transmissions began on December 21, 1952, using the 625-line standard developed in the Soviet Union in 1944, although at that time there were probably no more than 75 television receivers capable of receiving the programming.

 In West Germany, the British occupation forces as well as NWDR (Nordwestdeutscher Rundfunk), which had started work in the British zone straight after the war, agreed to the launch of a television station.
 Even before this, German television specialists had agreed on 625 lines as the future standard.
-This standard had narrower channel bandwidth (7 MHz) compared to the Soviet specification (8 MHz), allowing three television channels to fit into the VHF I band.
+This standard had a narrower channel bandwidth (7 MHz) compared to the Soviet specification (8 MHz), allowing three television channels to fit into the VHF I band.
 In 1963 a second broadcaster (ZDF) started.
 Commercial stations began programming in the 1980s.

 When color was introduced, West Germany (1967) chose a variant of the NTSC color system, modified by Walter Bruch and called PAL.
 East Germany (1969) accepted the French SECAM system, which was used in Eastern European countries.
 With the reunification of Germany, it was decided to switch to the PAL color system.
 The system was changed in December 1990.